If you have been a victim of identity theft, there are things you can do to reduce the damage

 Fraudulent account activity

-If you suspect fraudulent activity on your Wayne Savings checking or savings account, call your local Wayne Savings Office immediately or our Deposit Services Department at 330.287.2830.
+If you suspect fraudulent activity on your Wayne Savings checking or savings account, call your local Wayne Savings Office immediately or our Customer Service Department at 330.287.2830.
 After normal business hours, call 800.414.1103 and leave us a message and we will return your call promptly the following business day.

 Fraudulent activity on personal and business Online Banking accounts